uboslinux/ubos-docs/sphinx/developers/faq.rst

   unfortunately, do not lend themselves to repeated compile cycles, and have a habit of dying when over-used, perhaps taking your code with them.

-If you must use an ARM-based device, we recommend that at least you store your valuable code on an external (USB) hard drive.
+If you must use an ARM-based device, we recommend that use use a modern Raspberry Pi with multiple cores, and at least you store your valuable code on an external (USB) hard drive instead of notoriously unreliable SD Cards.
 Compilations will be faster, too.

 How are the various UBOS images different from each other?
 ----------------------------------------------------------